exakat/exakat-docs/Reference/Rules.rst

 * :ref:`Cannot use 'mixed' as class name as it is reserved <the-mixed-keyword>`
 * :ref:`Cannot use 'never' as class name as it is reserved <never-keyword>`
 * :ref:`Cannot use [] for reading <cannot-use-append-for-reading>`
-* :ref:`Cannot use a scalar value as an array <array-with-string-initialization>`
 * :ref:`Cannot use int as default value for parameter $a of type string <wrong-typed-property-default>`
 * :ref:`Cannot use int as default value for property x\:\:$a of type string <wrong-typed-property-default>`
 * :ref:`Cannot use isset() on the result of an expression (you can use "null !== expression" instead) <isset()-with-constant>`
 * :ref:`Cannot use isset() on the result of an expression (you can use "null !== expression" instead) <only-variable-passed-by-reference>`
-* :ref:`Cannot use lexical variable $b as a parameter name <multiple-definition-of-the-same-argument>`
 * :ref:`Cannot use object of type Foo as array <$this-is-not-an-array>`
 * :ref:`Cannot use positional argument after argument unpacking <named-argument-and-variadic>`
 * :ref:`Case-insensitive constants are deprecated.
 The correct casing for this constant is "A" <constant-case-preference>`